April 7th, 2016

 January 12th, 2015

-First, we need to determine the class of the syllable or word.
+First, we need to determine the CLASS of the syllable or word.
 We do this by having memorized the Middle and High Class letters so we can identify them instantly.
 If it’s not Middle Class or High Class, it must be Low Class.
+If you haven’t already done so, start with the MIDDLE CLASS STORY which will help you tie together the 7 most important middle class consonants.

 - Has Tone Mark